NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.TransformMaskedPlugin.rst

 |pluginIcon|

-*This documentation is for version 1.0 of TransformMasked.*
+*This documentation is for version 1.0 of TransformMasked (net.sf.openfx.TransformMaskedPlugin).*

 Description
 -----------